sethtoles/springboard/README.md

 npm install
 npm run dev
 ```
-Then navigate to `localhost:8080` in any browser with modern JavaScript functionality (only tested in Chrome with chrome://flags/#enable-javascript-harmony enabled).
+Then navigate to `localhost:8080/client/dist` in a relatively modern browser (tested in Firefox and Chrome)

 ## Features
 #### Board